Domsmasher1/Realistic-Terain-Creation/README.md

 # Realistic-Terain-Creation
-Realistic Terrain Creation (RTC) is a progect made for our computing task.
+Realistic Terrain Creation (RTC) is a project made for our computing task.
 Its goals are to create a map with working tectonics and erosion